watson-developer-cloud/assistant-web-chat-react/README.md

   // Use the onBeforeRender or onAfterRender prop instead.
 };

-// Include this if you want to get debugging information. setEnableDebug(true);
+// Include this if you want to get debugging information from this library.
+Note this is different than
+// the web chat "debug: true" configuration option which enables debugging within web chat. setEnableDebug(true);

 function App() {